cmolodo/covid-19/README.md

 From the public health website:
 > Today, the Department will start releasing daily data charts that will sort the number of new COVID-19 cases and the number of new COVID-19 tests by the date of test, instead of by the date these metrics were reported to the Department.
 DPH believes it is more precise and useful to present this data by how many people are getting tested each day and of those, how many tests are positive (making the person a case of COVID-19).

+No data was provided for 2020-08-23, due to a server/system upgrade over the weekend.
+Numbers are linearly interpolated based on values 2020-08-22 and 2020-08-24 and adjusted to match state total, since the reported daily numbers for 2020-08-24 simply reflect the difference between 2020-08-24 and 2020-08-22 rather than true daily values.

 ##### Probable Cases Added

 On 2020-06-01, per CDC guidance, department of public health added probable cases and deaths to confirmed totals, following a retrospective review dating back to 2020-03-01.